DataDog/dd-sdk-reactnative/docs/hybrid_applications.md

     }
 }

-// Use it when calling trackUIKitRUMViews Datadog.Configuration.trackUIKitRUMViews(using: RNHybridPredicate())
+// Use it in your RUM configuration let rumConfiguration = RUM.Configuration(
+    applicationID: applicationId,
+    uiKitViewsPredicate: RNHybridPredicate(),
+)
 ```

 On Android, use a `ComponentPredicate` to filter out native views created by your navigation libraries: